Ngentix/labs-nichefinder/PRD.md

 ### Overview

-NicheFinder provides a **web-based UI** built with React and TypeScript, running locally on the user's machine.
-The UI communicates with a Rust-based REST API server that orchestrates analysis workflows and manages scheduled jobs.

-**Deployment Model:**
-- **MVP:** Local-only (runs on localhost:3001)
-- **Future:** Self-hosted or hosted service
+NicheFinder provides a **Platform Demo Console** - a web-based UI built with React and TypeScript that demonstrates the end-to-end UDM + PEG + Connector ecosystem.
+Unlike a traditional business dashboard, this UI is designed to **prove the platform works** by showing every component, transformation, and data flow.

+**Purpose:** Technical demonstration and validation tool **Audience:** Engineering team, technical stakeholders, potential partners **Deployment Model:** Local-only (runs on localhost:3000)

+**Think:** AWS Console, Airflow UI, Grafana - not Tableau or Google Analytics

+---

+### Core Principle: Transparency Over Simplicity

+**Show the internals, don't hide them:**
+- ✅ Raw API responses alongside normalized data
+- ✅ Workflow execution logs in real-time
+- ✅ Connector configurations and schemas
+- ✅ UDM transformation mappings
+- ✅ Service health and architecture

+**Why:** The goal is to PROVE the system works, not just show results.

 ---